Registering Your Startup to Do Business in California

 Foreign corporations are required to have a registered office in California.
 The office cannot be a P.O. box, rather it must be a physical address of your registered agent or a licensed registered agent service.

-Your registered agent will forward any important information, such as business mail, to you.
-There are a number of firms that contract out registered agents.
+You will need to provide your registered agent’s contact information so they can forward any important information, such as business mail, to you.
+There are a number of firms that contract out registered agents to help you with your California business needs and you can look for them on the State’s Business Search.
 They typically cost $50 – $100 per year.

 Annual reporting in California

-Every year, you must file a statement with the State, updating any changes to the company address or the composition of the Board and officers.
+Every year, you must file a statement of information with the State, updating any changes to the company address or the composition of the Board and officers.
 You’ll include info like:

 - The legal name of your business

 - The name and address of your registered agent